AllynMcKennaPatterson/digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 Each ```RainDrop``` object is intialised with a random ```length``` and ```X``` coordinate.

-I have designed my such that only three hundred raindrop object will exist at one time, this provides good character density while only increasing my process memory usage by 100KB.
+I have designed my algorithm such that only three hundred raindrop object will exist at one time, this provides good character density while only increasing my process memory usage by 100KB.

 ###### Visual Studio Diagnostic Tools
 <div align="center">